 To take the math worksheet example from above, assume a worksheet that has 100 letters in its message.
 One person decoding all 100 letters may take an hour.
-If you distribute that message to two people, you cut down the time a half hour.
-Spreading the work to four people speeds the decoding process to fifteen minutes.
+If you distribute that message to two people, you cut down the time by a half-hour.
+Spreading the work to four people speeds the decoding process to 15 minutes.
 The more people you have decoding the message, the less time it takes.

 The AWS VPC ELB works similarly.
 It allows additional encryption layers by spreading the requests across multiple servers speeding up information transmission times while adding more security to the data.

-AWS is a simple cloud service allowing customers to personalize their use.
+AWS is a cloud service allowing customers to personalize their use of the service.
 The Amazon Elastic Compute Cloud (Amazon EC2) enables customers to create a cloud-based environment founded on their operating system.
 Using application programming interfaces (APIs) chosen by the customer, an organization can build a personalized set of services meeting its specific needs.

 To ease the burden further, Amazon EC2 incorporates the Amazon Machine Image (AMI) which is a software configuration template.
 In other words, the AMI allows you to set up a virtual version of your computer.

-Using the AMI, you can then run an “instance,” or a set of objects that allow you to do business.
-In the case of AWS, these objects may be things like a shopping cart or CHD such as customer name.
+Using the AMI, you can then process an “instance,” or a set of objects that allow you to do business.
+In the case of AWS, these objects may be things like a shopping cart or cardholder data such as a customer name.

 Is AWS PCI DSS Compliant?

 Yes.
 AWS lists on its “Services in Scope” page the services for which qualified security assessors (QSA) have provided certification and attestation of compliance (AOC).

 Currently, AWS offers more than 120 PCI DSS-compliant services.
 Remember, however, that AWS customers are not automatically in compliance with PCI DSS.
 AWS only ensures that the portions of your operations that take place within AWS are compliant.